influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```

 This form of the `define` command requires a new or existing task identifier
 provided immediately after the `define` token.
-If the identifier does not yet
-exist in Kapacitor a new task will be created.
-If the identifier already exists
+If the identifier does not yet exist in Kapacitor, a new task will be created.
+If the identifier already exists, the existing task will be updated.
-the existing task will be updated.
-A required path to a TICKscript is provided
-through the argument `tick`.
-The `-type` of task is also required, as is
+A required path to a TICKscript is provided through the argument `tick`.
-the target database and retention policy identified by the argument `-dbrp`.
-The
+The `-type` of task is also required, as is the target database and retention policy identified by the argument `-dbrp`.
-optional boolean argument `-no-reload` will prevent reloading the task into
+The optional boolean argument `-no-reload` will prevent reloading the task into
 memory.
 The default behavior is to reload an updated task.

 **Example 30: Defining a new Task - standard**